einride/can-go/README.md

 frame := auxMsg.Frame()
 ```

-Or unmarshal a frame to a message
+Or unmarshal a frame to a message:

 ```go
 // import etruckcan "github.com/myproject/myrepo/gen"